 At online sportsbooks, you’ll find a listing of all upcoming NBA games.
 The contests are arranged by start time with odds and lines for three main bets.
 Here’s an example of what you’ll see at Caesars Sportsbook Arizona:

 |Phoenix Suns||-130||-2 (-110)||U 211.5 (-110)|

 Next to the two team names are the odds and lines for the big three pregame bets: moneylines, point spreads, and totals.
-When reading the numbers for moneylines and spreads, negative numbers indicate the favored side, and positive numbers are for underdogs.
+When reading the odds for moneylines and spreads, negative numbers indicate the favored side, and positive numbers are for underdogs.
 For spreads and totals, you’ll see the number that the sportsbook has set and the odds for the bet.